SpinoniRaffaele/portfolio-webapp/README.md

 This repo contains the side project of my portfolio WebApp which I developed using the Angular framework And, later, I plan on adding three.js to enhance UI/UX.

+The webapp is deployed here: https://portfolio-webapp-spinoniraffaele.vercel.app/ and it is e2e tested over the following browsers:

+- Chrome
+- Firefox
+- Edge
+- DuckDuckGo
+- Brave

 This was intended to be a frontend only application without the need of a backend server.
 However, the integration of a 'Contact Me' functionality required a backend able to call a mail API.